GaloisInc/BESSPIN-Tool-Suite/docs/evaluateSecurityTestsMode.md

 Regarding each vulnerability class section, it is worth mentioning that:
+  - `useSelfAssessment`: If enabled, then instead of running tests for this class, the scores will be loaded from the `.ini` configuration files in `${configCWEs}`.
+This is useful in calculating the security figure of merit (TBD), especially in case of incremental runs.
-  - `runAllTests`: Either run all the existing tests to this class, or use the customized `configSecurityTests/$vulClass.ini` to choose which ones to run.
+  - `runAllTests`: Either run all the existing tests to this class, or use the customized `${configCWEs}/$vulClass.ini` to choose which ones to run.
 Note that you can use the utility [configSecurityTests/configCWEs.py](./configSecurityTests/configCWEs.py) to configure the desired `$vulClass.ini` automatically.
 This utility can be used to enable, disable, or toggle all or selected CWE tests.
 Note that is non-applicable to buffer errors.
+For `bufferErrors`, customizing which tests to run is done using `useCustomErrorModel` instead.
+More details are provided in [config.ini](./config.ini).
   - `test_<parameterName>`: Any parameter that starts with the prefix `test_` is a test related parameter.
   - `randomizeParameters`: If this is enabled, then all the tests